 - Finishing nails

-You must also, of course, select and order your flooring products.
-Many flooring manufacturers have design specialists who can walk you through selecting the best design and amount of materials for your space.
+In addition to the supplies listed above, you’ll have to select and order your flooring products.
+Many flooring manufacturers have design specialists who can walk you through selecting the best flooring for your needs and ordering the right amount for your space.

-Last, to remain safe while completing your project, make sure to wear safety equipment like goggles, gloves, and knee pads.
+During the installation process, make sure your wear safety equipment like goggles, gloves, and knee pads to protect yourself.

 How to Measure and Cut Laminate Flooring Planks

-Make sure to leave room for the flooring to expand—about ¾ inch is a good amount.
-Subtract this from your total measurement.
 To find out how many rows of planks you’ll need, divide the width of the room by the width of a single board.
-This may not be an exact number, so you will most likely have to cut the planks to fit the last row, also leaving room for expansion on that side.
+This may not be an exact number, so you will most likely have to cut the planks to fit the last row.
+Make sure to leave room for the flooring to expand—about 3/4 inch is a good amount for most spaces.
+Subtract this from your total measurement before making your calculations.

 Free Quote: Get your laminate flooring installation quote today